tlswg/tls13-spec/draft-ietf-tls-tls13.md

 three content types: handshake, application data, and alert.
 Implementations MUST NOT send record types not defined in this document unless negotiated by some extension.
-If a TLS implementation receives an unexpected record type, it MUST send an "unexpected_message" alert.
+If a TLS implementation receives an unexpected record type, it MUST terminate the connection with a "unexpected_message" alert.
 New record content type values are assigned by IANA in the TLS Content Type Registry as described in
 {{iana-considerations}}.